damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 will pay for the shipping either by PeopleOps sending a FedEx shipping slip or it can be returned by another mutually agreed method.
 If property is not returned, GitLab reserves the right to use a creditor company to help retrieve the property.

+## Using RingCentral<a name="ringcentral"></a>

+Our company and office phone lines are handled via RingCentral.
+The login credentials are in the Secretarial vault on 1Password.
+To add a number to the call handling & forwarding
+rules:

+- From the Admin Portal, click on the Users button (menu on left), select the user for which you want to make changes.
+- A menu appears to the right of the selected user; pick "Call Handling & Forwarding" and review the current settings which show all the people and numbers that are alerted when the listed User's number is dialed.
+- Add the new forwarding number (along with a name for the number), and click Save.